eBay/tsv-utils/docs/ToolReference.md

 $ # Number lines in a file
 $ number-lines file.tsv

 $ # Number lines from multiple files.
-Treat the first line each file as a header.
+Treat the first line of each file
+$ # as a header.
 $ number-lines --header data*.tsv
 ```